 The Bark Kids app can be installed on children's iOS and Android devices for on-the-go web filtering.
 If you have set up on-the-go web filtering for the device and later Bark Home detected that device again via the home Wi-Fi network, it may show a duplicate device.

 If that's the case, make sure you assign all relevant devices to the correct child.
 That way, your Screen Time settings for that child apply for all of their devices, whether on-the-go or at your home.
+Also, check to see if their device has Randomized MAC turned off.
 Next, click here for steps on merging the duplicate devices.

 Reason 2: The device is connected via both Wi-Fi and Ethernet.